What Are Probiotics for Dogs?

-For dogs with anxious behaviors, she says you can expect to see improvements within about six weeks with Calming Care.
+For dogs with anxious behaviors, Dr. Cross notes you can expect to see improvements within about six weeks with a supplement like Purina Pro Plan Calming Care.

-Just because a probiotic is safe and effective for humans doesn’t mean it’s also safe and effective for dogs.
+No. Just because a probiotic is safe and effective for humans doesn’t mean the same is true for dogs.

-The World Health Organization (WHO) has specific guidelines on probiotics for humans and we follow them for pets as well.
+The World Health Organization (WHO) has specific guidelines on probiotics for humans that can be applied to pets as well.
 According to these guidelines, “The most important thing, first and foremost, is to have demonstrated safety,” says Dr. Cross.